ericlewisX/computer_vision_classifier/README.md

 * Object Localization : In Progress
 * Object Detection : In Progress

-* Phone App
+* Phone App / Demo
-  * This app will be able to use everything above & rest on the dashboard of a car to demonstrate the full computer vision that a smart-car utilizes.
+  * Using a phone that is rested on a car's dashboard, this app will be able to use everything above to demonstrate the full computer vision that a smart-car utilizes.